 Whether planning a trip to Europe or exploring the possibility of obtaining a second passport through descent to a European country, you’ve likely heard about the Schengen Area.

-But what exactly is the Schengen area, and how does it relate to Europe and the EU?
+But what is the Schengen area, and how does it relate to Europe and the EU?

 Understanding the difference between these two entities and how they operate together can be confusing, especially for tourists outside Europe.

-In this guide, we will go over some commonly asked questions about travelling in these areas, explain the difference between the EU and the Schengen area, provide a list of countries in the Schengen zone and the EU, and offer other helpful information for travellers.
+In this guide, we will go over some commonly asked questions about travelling in these areas, explain the difference between the EU and the Schengen area, provide a list of Schengen area countries and the EU, and offer other helpful information for travellers.

 What is the Schengen Area?